Or, how getting my shit together started with unlearning everything the internet romanticized about pain.

 Love cannot thrive without faith.
 And even the greatest faith can diminish when there is silence and inaction.

-Many times when we think of love and relationships we think of our relationships with other people, oftentimes forgetting that our relationship with ourself determines what kind of relationship we have with other people.
+Many times when we think of love and relationships we think of our relationships with other people, oftentimes forgetting that our relationship with yourself determines what kind of relationship we have with other people.

 And one of the very hard-won lessons and hard-fought realisations I had was that if I loved myself the way I should be loved, I would’t have settled for anything less from everyone else.